Minnesota State Highway 62 (Hennepin–Dakota counties)

 Minnesota State Highway 62 (MN 62) is a highway in the Twin Cities region of Minnesota.
 The route was part of County Road 62 (CR 62) until 1988, when a portion of the route was inherited by the state.
 The western terminus of the highway is at Interstate 494 (I-494) in Eden Prairie, where the roadway continues west as CR 62 to CR 101.
 The eastern terminus of the route is at the junction with I-494 in Inver Grove Heights.
-Locally, the original portion of the route in Hennepin County is known as "the Crosstown," though signage with this name does not appear on the highway itself, but only on local streets adjacent to the road.
+Locally, the original portion of the route in Hennepin County is known as "the Crosstown Highway" or simply "the Crosstown," though signage with this name does not appear on the highway itself, but only on local streets adjacent to the road.
 It is also used as an alternate name, even by the Minnesota Department of Transportation (MnDOT).
 The route is 18.6 mi in length.

 Route description

 MN 62 serves as an east–west route between Eden Prairie, Minnetonka, Edina, Richfield, Minneapolis, Fort Snelling, Mendota Heights and Inver Grove Heights.
 The route is constructed to freeway standards for most of its length, except for the western 1/2 mi, which is an expressway with two signal-controlled intersections.
 The eastern section is also an expressway except for the last mile between Mendota Road and I-494, which is again a freeway.
 The route is located in Hennepin and Dakota counties.

 Due to the existence of a second State Highway 62 in the southwest corner of the state between Fulda and Windom, the stretch of MN 62 in the Twin Cities area starts its numbering at milepost 100.
 This is unorthodox in that the two state highways have a combined length of 36 mi.
 "Mile 100" is calibrated where CR 101 and CR 62 meet at the Eden Prairie–Minnetonka boundary line; though the mileposts themselves, starting with mile 104, do not appear until the state-maintained section inside the I-494 beltway.